claudius-heyer/claudius-heyer.github.io/index.md

 ## Research

-I am interested in smooth mod p representations, the pro-p Iwahori--Hecke algebra, and also triangulated categories.
+I am interested in smooth mod p representations, the pro-p Iwahori--Hecke algebra, and triangulated categories.

 * _The Left Adjoint of Derived Parabolic Induction_<br>
 	In preparation.